Kool & the Gang: 1973–1978: First commercial success and low period

-During their low period, the band gained some mainstream attention with their contribution of "Open Sesame" to the soundtrack of Saturday Night Fever (1977).
+During their low period, the group gained some mainstream attention with their contribution of "Open Sesame" to the soundtrack of Saturday Night Fever (1977).
 "Summer Madness" was also used in Rocky (1976), but not released on its soundtrack album.

 1979–1988: J.T.
 Taylor, Deodato partnership, and commercial peak

 By 1979, Kool & the Gang changed musical direction in two distinct ways.
 After several years of consideration, and at the suggestion of promoter turned SOLAR Records founder Dick Griffey, they brought in a dedicated lead vocalist to become a focal point of their music.
-This was filled by South Carolina-born singer James "J.T."
-Taylor, who noted that vocals added more warmth to the songs, especially to ballads, which the group had previously avoided as no vocalist in the group could sing them properly.
-Taylor recalled some resistance to his arrival from some band members and the female singers they had used on The Force and Everybody's Dancin'.
-The change in style developed further when the band entered a four-album association with Brazilian musician, songwriter, and arranger Eumir Deodato as their producer, who helped them move towards mainstream pop and dance-oriented music with greater emphasis on catchy hooks and chorus lines.
+James "J.T."
+Taylor from South Carolina was added; Taylor noted that vocals added more warmth to the songs, especially to ballads, which the group had previously avoided as no vocalist in the group could sing them properly.
+He recalled some resistance to his arrival from some group members and the female singers they had used on The Force and Everybody's Dancin'.
+The change in style developed further when the group entered a four-album association with Brazilian musician, songwriter, and arranger Eumir Deodato as their producer, who helped them move towards mainstream pop and dance-oriented music with greater emphasis on catchy hooks and chorus lines.
 The group's first choice, Stevie Wonder, was too busy to work with them.
-Earl Toon Jr. was added the group as well.
+Earl Toon Jr. was added to the group.

 Kool & the Gang's first album with Deodato, Ladies' Night, was released in September 1979 and became their most successful album since their formation.
 This was helped by the hit singles "Too Hot" and "Ladies' Night", which went to No. 5 and No. 8 on the Billboard Hot 100 chart, respectively.
 In January 1980, Ladies' Night was certified platinum by the RIAA for selling one million copies in the US.
 Later that year, Celebrate! became a bigger commercial success than Ladies' Night; the lead single "Celebration" remains the band's only single to reach No. 1 on the Billboard Hot 100 singles chart.
 The song originated from the lyric "Come on, let's all celebrate" from "Ladies' Night", which inspired Robert Bell to write "an international anthem."
-The band developed the song on a tour bus after attending the American Music Awards.
+The group developed the song on a tour bus after attending the American Music Awards.
 The song was used in national media coverage for the 1980 World Series, the 1981 Super Bowl, the 1981 NBA Finals, and the 1981 return of the Iran hostages.